BartSte/keyboard/README.md

 keyboard.
 Make sure you hold the left key on the bottom row during uploading.
 This will put the keyboard in "program mode".

+## Tags

+- Major increase means a breaking change.
+- Minor increase means a change in keymaps was done.
+- Patch increase means a code improvement

 ### Tips

 - Factory reset the Atreus using Chrysalis before uploading sketches for the